1,000+ Opportunities

 We use Submittable to accept and review our submissions.

-Based on current listing details, eligibility includes: Early-career individual Native artists; applicants should visit the NACF website for full eligibility criteria.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Early-career individual Native artists; applicants should visit the NACF website for full eligibility criteria.
+Confirm the full requirements in the official notice before applying.

 Native Arts + Cultures Foundation - LIFT Program is a grant from the Native Arts + Cultures Foundation providing $15,000 one-year awards to early-career Native artists working across traditional, visual, literary, performance, film, and interdisciplinary arts.
 Each award includes at least $5,000 for the artist's personal compensation and well-being, with remaining funds for project expenses.
 The LIFT program also provides professional development training in areas such as intellectual property, financial literacy, and grant writing; optional mentorship; and advocacy support.
 Eligibility is limited to enrolled members of US federally or state-recognized tribes or Alaska Native corporations, or persons of Native Hawaiian ancestry, who are emerging artists with fewer than ten years of experience and have not previously received a single award of $15,000 or more.